prometheus-protocol/.github/profile/README.md

 **Goal:** Forge the complete, end-to-end stack for secure identity and payments: a production-grade auth server, developer-friendly SDKs, and live proof-of-concept demonstrations.

 *   **The Core Auth Server:**
-    *   [x] Implemented the core OAuth 2.1 flows (`/authorize`, `/token`) with Internet Identity.
-    *   [x] Integrated JWT signing and public key discovery (`/.well-known/jwks.json`).
-    *   [x] Implemented modern security standards: PKCE, DCR, Refresh Token Rotation, and Resource Indicators.
+    *   [x] Implemented the core OAuth 2.1 flows, JWT signing, and modern security standards (PKCE, DCR, Refresh Token Rotation, Resource Indicators).
-    *   [x] Enabled resource servers to define accepted ICRC-2 payment tokens and for users to set per-service allowances.
+    *   [x] Enabled resource servers to define accepted ICRC-2 payment tokens.
-    *   [ ] **Action Item:** Submit the canister code for a professional security audit.
 *   **The Developer SDKs:**
     *   [x] **`motoko-mcp-sdk`:** A complete server framework for building production-ready, monetizable MCP services in Motoko.
-    *   [x] **`@prometheus-protocol/typescript-sdk`:** A client library for web apps and a server library for integrating off-chain services with on-chain payments.
+    *   [x] **`@prometheus-protocol/typescript-sdk`:** A client library for web apps and a server library for integrating off-chain services.
 *   **The Proof of Concept:**
-    *   [x] Deployed live demos showcasing both on-chain native services (built with the Motoko SDK) and Web2 services bridged into the on-chain economy (using the TypeScript SDK).
+    *   [x] Deployed live demos showcasing both on-chain native services and bridged Web2 services.

-**Phase 0 Deliverable:** A complete, end-to-end, production-ready stack for building and monetizing MCP servers on the IC, all available within this GitHub organization.
+**Phase 0 Deliverable:** A complete, end-to-end, production-ready stack for building and monetizing MCP servers on the IC.

 ---

 ### **Phase 1: The Trust Layer - "Project Arsenal" (IN PROGRESS)**

-**Goal:** Build the premier, high-trust marketplace for provably safe MCP services, establishing the gold standard for reliability in the agent economy by leveraging community standards.
+**Goal:** Build the premier, high-trust marketplace for provably safe services, establishing the gold standard for reliability in the agent economy.

-*   **The Certified Registry (`The Arsenal`):**
+*   **Completed in Phase 1:**
-    *   [ ] Implement and deploy our official **ICRC-118 compliant Registry**.
-This will serve as the on-chain, versioned catalog for all certified MCP services.
+    *   [x] **ICRC-118 Registry Canister:** Deployed the on-chain, versioned catalog for all certified services.
-*   **The Provably Secure Framework:**
-    *   [ ] Develop and publish the **`Immutable Orchestrator`**, our hardened, open-source **ICRC-120** implementation.
-This canister enforces that only certified code can be run.
+    *   [x] **ICRC-120 Orchestrator Canister:** Deployed the hardened, open-source canister that enforces immutable upgrade rules.
-    *   [ ] Require developers to **blackhole** their Orchestrator, making its security rules immutable and tamper-proof.
-*   **The On-Chain Certification Process:**
+    *   [x] **`prometheus-cli` Tool:** Developed and tested the complete command-line interface for the entire software lifecycle.
+Developers can `publish` new versions, and operators can securely `upgrade` their canisters.
+*   **Next Steps for Phase 1:**
-    *   [ ] Deploy our **ICRC-126 `Validator` canister**, which will cryptographically sign and issue endorsements for audited Wasm hashes.
+    *   [ ] **ICRC-126 Validator Canister:** Deploy our on-chain `Validator`, which will cryptographically sign and issue endorsements for audited Wasm hashes.
-    *   [ ] Implement a multi-tiered certification system (**Bronze, Silver, Gold**) based on the level of scrutiny, from automated reproducible builds to full manual source code audits.
-*   **The User & Agent Experience:**
-    *   [ ] Deploy a web frontend for discovering, filtering, and connecting to services in `The Arsenal`.
+    *   [ ] **Web Frontend:** Deploy a user-friendly web interface for discovering, filtering, and connecting to services in `The Arsenal`.
-    *   [ ] Integrate the **Security Certificate UI** into the discovery and consent flows, giving users transparent, real-time verification of a server's integrity.
+    *   [ ] **Security Audit:** Submit the entire canister suite (Auth, Registry, Orchestrator) for a professional, third-party security audit.
-*   **Key Objective:** Onboard and certify the first 5-10 flagship applications to seed the ecosystem with high-quality, trusted tools.
+    *   [ ] **Onboard Flagship Apps:** Onboard and certify the first 5-10 applications to seed the ecosystem with high-quality, trusted tools.

 ---